Unsorted Wild Birds

 Celestial Monarch (Hypothymis coelestis)

-The Celestial Monarch (Hypothymis coelestis) is endemic to the Philippines where it is usually found in subtropical or tropical moist lowland forest areas.
+The Celestial Monarchs (Hypothymis coelestis) is endemic to the Philippines where it is usually found in subtropical or tropical moist lowland forest areas.
+For more information, see our guide on backyard birds.

 Description

-The Celestial Monarch is described to be one of the most attractive of all the monarch flycatchers.
+The Celestial Monarchs is described to be one of the most attractive of all the monarch flycatchers.
 It has a spectacular blue crest and large yellow eye-ring.

 Diet / Feeding